michael-s-downs/thethingineed/README.md

 ]
 ```

-After the action 'retrieve' we will obtain 1 streambatch containing 1 streamlist with multiple streamchunks.
-After the action 'merge' there will be 1 streambatch containing 1 streamlist with the merged content in 1 chunk.
+After the <i>retrieve</i> action we will obtain 1 streambatch containing 1 streamlist with multiple streamchunks.
+After the <i>merge</i> action there will be 1 streambatch containing 1 streamlist with the merged content in 1 chunk.
 It is also possible to set a grouping key to get the result in different streamchunks, 1 streamchunk per group.

 Response: